dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ## Icons { #webapi_icons }

 DHIS2 includes a collection of icons that can be used to give visual context to metadata.
+There are two different kind of icons:
+  - Default icons: they are pre-installed in the application and are not possible to modify nor delete.
+  - Custom icons: can be created, updated and deleted at will.

-These icons can be accessed through the icons resource.
+Both of them be accessed through the icons resource.

     GET /api/icons

 This endpoint returns a list of information about the available icons.
-Each entry contains information about the icon, and a reference to the actual icon.
+In case of default icons, each entry contains information about the icon, and a reference to the actual icon.

 ```json
 {